 I walk a shamanistic path.
 This means that I work with spirits.

 Through my journey I came to understand that the gods are not “gods” in the way we’ve been taught.
-In fact, there are no gods.
-There are no aspects.
+There are no aspects of gods.
 There are only people and parasites who pretend.
 We’ll encounter a small spirit or a parasite before we’ll encounter the ones called gods.
 Woe be unto you if you can’t tell them apart.
 I have become the most ironic of atheists.

 Spearcarrier’s Ghostfox is K. J. Joyner